 How do you draw out more than a candidate’s ability to give great sounding “interview” answers?

-How do you blend a friendly, conversational approach with the investigative mindset and a healthy dose of skepticism?
+How do you blend a friendly, conversational approach with an investigative mindset and a healthy dose of skepticism?

 You’ve built in a scoring system to help the interview panel put a numerical value to a candidate’s answers.
 Tell me about that.

-What kinds of training is helpful for bringing managers along in this transition from unstructured to structured interviews?
+What kind of training is helpful for bringing managers along in this transition from unstructured to structured interviews?